QGEP/docs/en/user-guide/digitizing/deletingobjects.rst

 * Click on the parts you want to delete
 * Stop the editing mode and confirm changes to layer.
 All changes will be saved to database.

 .. note:: **Remove part** is misleading.
-If there are more than parts (e.g. Drainage channels), you can delete also with this tool just the whole detailed geometrie!
-Do not conform changes, if the result is not what you expect.
+If there are more than one geometrie parts (e.g. Drainage channels), you can delete also with this tool just the whole detailed geometrie!
+Do not confirm changes, if the result is not what you expect.